CM Punk: Legacy

-Several wrestlers have publicly cited Punk as an inspiration or influence on their careers.
-Seth Rollins said in December 2018 that Punk's influence on the Chicago wrestling scene was responsible for him becoming a wrestler in the first place, while Rhea Ripley said in September 2019 that Punk's verbal skills were something she aspired to because "when he spoke, everyone listened", and Adam Cole told Sports Illustrated in November 2019 that Punk's work on the independent circuit was a "huge influence" on him.
+Punk is regarded as one of the greatest professional wrestlers of all time, and one of the most influential performers of his generation.
+He is credited with being one of the first independent wrestlers to have a successful run in WWE, which in turn opened the door for other independent wrestlers to both join and succeed in the company.
+Several wrestlers such as Seth Rollins, Rhea Ripley, and Adam Cole have publicly cited Punk as an inspiration or influence on their careers.

-Reporters, wrestlers, and fans alike have praised Punk's speaking skills, especially his in-ring promos.
-His June 2011 "Pipebomb" promo has been called "historic" and is regarded as one of the most important promos in professional wrestling history.
-Punk is credited with being one of the first independent wrestlers to have success in WWE, which in turn opened the door for other independent wrestlers to both join and succeed in WWE.
-Although much of his time as a top star in WWE was during its heavily watered-down PG Era, Erik Beaston of Bleacher Report wrote that "Punk turned the company on its head for a few short years and gave fans a taste of what an alternative to the advertiser-obsessed promotion could look like".
+Punk has also been hailed as one of the greatest speakers in wrestling history, with his in-ring promos drawing positive comparisons to WWE's adult-oriented Attitude Era.
+His "Pipebomb" soliloquy from June 2011 is considered one of the most important promos in the history of professional wrestling.
+Although much of his time as a top star in WWE was during its heavily watered-down PG Era, Erik Beaston of Bleacher Report wrote that "Punk turned the company on its head for a few short years and gave fans a taste of what an alternative to the advertiser-obsessed promotion could look like."

 Mixed martial arts career

-Ultimate Fighting Championship (2014–2018)
+Ultimate Fighting Championship (2014–2021)

 At UFC 181, on December 6, 2014, Punk announced that he had signed a multi-fight contract with Ultimate Fighting Championship (UFC).
 When asked if he would compete under his ring name or birth name, he told the Las Vegas Sun: "I've come this far with CM Punk.
 That's what people know.
 I'm trying to stick with that.
 I'm not shying away from it.
 I'm not ashamed of it."
-His UFC profile lists him as CM Punk.
+His UFC profile listed him as his ring name.

 In January 2015, Punk began training under Duke Roufus at Roufusport MMA Academy.
-In June 2015, Punk moved to Milwaukee to be closer to the Roufusport gym while still retaining his home in Chicago.
+In June 2015, Punk moved to Milwaukee, Wisconsin to be closer to the Roufusport gym while still retaining his home in Chicago.
 Later, it was announced that Punk would compete in the welterweight division.
 In October 2015, Roufus announced that Punk had suffered a shoulder injury, delaying his UFC debut until the next calendar year.
 On February 6, 2016, it was announced that Punk would face Mickey Gall in his first professional mixed martial arts (MMA) contest, but he was diagnosed with a herniated disc and underwent surgery days later.